Computers, Electronics & Inkjet/ Toner Cartridges

 EFFECTIVE OCTOBER 1, 2011

-Free residential e-waste collection will take place on Saturdays, on a rotating basis, at four island Recycling & Transfer Stations.
-The service begins at the Wai‘ōhinu Recycling and Transfer Station on Saturday, October 1, 2011 at 9 a.m. - 4 p.m.
+Free residential e-waste collection will take place on Saturdays, on a rotating basis - see schedule below, at the four listed Recycling & Transfer Stations:

-- Kealakehe Transfer & Station: every third Saturday of the month.
+- Kealakehe Recycling & Transfer Station: every third Saturday of the month.

-E-Waste collection for Businesses, Government Agencies and Non-Profits will first take place on Friday, October 28, 2011 from 9 a.m. - 4 p.m. at the Hilo Sort Station, by appointment only.
-Collections for Businesses, Government Agencies and Non-Profits will continue on the last Friday of every month thereafter.
+E-Waste collections for Businesses, Government Agencies and Non-Profits take place on the last Friday of every month from 9:00 a.m. - 4:00 p.m. at the Hilo Sort Station, by appointment only.
 Download and complete the Reservation Form or call 961-8270 for an appointment.
 Have the type and quantity of items ready for the scheduler.
 Tip fees of $85.00/ton and a special handling charge of $85.00/load will apply.
+Businesses & Agencies will also need an approved Solid Waste Facility Disposal Permit prior to completing the Reservation Form, please complete the Solid Waste Facility Disposal Permit application and submit it to the DEM Business Services Section (961-8339).

 MONTHLY ROTATING SCHEDULE